Ground Source Heat Pumps – Commercial

 Are ground source heat pumps established technology?

 Yes, GSHP systems are common in the USA, Canada, Sweden, Switzerland and Germany.
 The principles of ground source heat pumps were first described by Lord Kelvin in the 1850s and continuous development since they were first used commercially more than 50 years ago has greatly improved their efficiency.
-GSHPs provide a proven, reliable, cost-effective, safe and environmentally friendly alternative to fossil fuels.
+GSHPs provide a proven, reliable, cost-effective, safe and environmentally friendly alternative to combustion for heating.

 How large are ground source heat pumps?